-If you have completed Japanese: Beginner or have strong knowledge of the language with recognition of “hiragana” and “katakana” letters, this course is for you.
-Japanese: Intermediate further develops grammatical and conversation skills, while allowing you to further explore prominent aspects of Japanese culture.
+If you have completed Japanese - Level 2 (formerly Beginner) or have strong knowledge of the language with recognition of “hiragana” and “katakana” letters, this intermediate level course is for you.
+Japanese - Level 3 further develops grammatical and conversation skills while allowing you to further explore prominent aspects of Japanese culture.

 At the end of the course, you will be able to: